 Spread heavier items like sofas and dressers as evenly as possible to distribute the weight.
 Be sure to load the items you’ll need to access first near the door.

 - Mattresses and bedding

 - Dishes and cookware

-What should you not pack in a PODS container?
+What can’t you pack in a PODS?

 - Hazardous materials